 But let’s take a look at the details for those who are interested.

 Currently, the EU has 27 member states now that Brexit has happened (the United Kingdom has left the EU, after years spent trying).
 So with at least 44 countries in Europe but only 27 in the EU, you might be wondering which ones aren’t part of the EU.

-Most well-known (and the most visited) countries in Europe are in the EU.
+The most well-known (and the most visited) European countries are in the EU.
 So it’s simpler to say who isn’t in the EU, as I’ll do after this map of member states.

-Here are the European countries who are not in the EU:
+Here are the European countries that are not in the EU:

-- 1 country that is neutral in the middle: Switzerland
+- 1 country that is neutral in the middle

-- 3 countries often counted as part of Asia: Georgia, Armenia, and Azerbaijan
+- 3 countries often counted as part of Asia

 The reasons why these countries aren’t in the EU vary greatly and are complex.
 To keep this post shorter, it might be simpler to tell you why the EU was created and what it means for those who are member states.